moliver28/research-handbook/content/job-families/security/application-security.md

 - Strong understanding of fundamental security principles.
 - Excellent written and verbal communication skills, with an ability to articulate complex topics in a clear and concise manner.
-- Ability to use GitLab.
+- Ability to effectively collaborate with software development teams.
 - Able to work well with software development teams.
 - Experience identifying security issues through code review.
 - Familiarity with some common security libraries and tools (e.g. static analysis tools, proxying / penetration testing tools).